-Figure 1 - The solid-state SharpEye series of radars from Kelvin Hughes combine exceptional performance with open-systems interfaces based on ASTERIX standards destinations.
-The data is provided in polar-format, which is a sequence of radar returns at changing angles, each comprising a set of samples representing the radar video at increasing range.
+The CAT-240 standard is a way of exchanging radar video between a source of data and one or more destinations.
+The data is provided in polar-format, which is a sequence of radar returns at changing angles, each return comprising a set of samples representing the radar video at increasing range.
 For example, if the radar's range is digitised into 4,000 samples for each pulse and there are 1,000 pulses per second (prf = 1kHz) then the CAT-240 data stream represents a set of 1,000 messages per second, where each message encodes 4,000 samples of data.
-The receiving equipment is responsible for receiving this data and processing it for display, for example, with a scan converter that converts the polarformat video into a PPI (plan position indicator) image that can be shown with maps and overlays - see Figure 2 for an example.
+The display equipment is responsible for receiving this data and processing it for display, for example, with a scan converter that converts the polar-format video into a PPI (plan position indicator) image that can be shown with maps and overlays.